apache/cloudstack-docs-admin/source/hosts.rst

 outofbandmanagement.ipmitool.interface    lanplus                         The out of band management IpmiTool driver interface to use.
-Valid values are: lan, lanplus etc outofbandmanagement.ipmitool.path         /usr/bin/ipmitool               The out of band management ipmitool path used by the IpmiTool driver outofbandmanagement.ipmitool.retries      1                               The out of band management IpmiTool driver retries option -R outofbandmanagement.sync.interval         300                             The out of band management background sync thread interval in seconds outofbandmanagement.sync.poolsize         50                              The out of band management background sync thread pool size 50
+Valid values are: lan, lanplus etc outofbandmanagement.ipmitool.path         /usr/bin/ipmitool               The out of band management ipmitool path used by the IpmiTool driver outofbandmanagement.ipmitool.retries      1                               The out of band management IpmiTool driver retries option -R outofbandmanagement.sync.poolsize         50                              The out of band management background sync thread pool size 50
 =======================================   =============================   ====================================================================================================

-A change in `outofbandmanagement.sync.interval` or `outofbandmanagement.sync.poolsize`
+A change in `outofbandmanagement.sync.poolsize` settings requires restarting of management server(s) as the thread pool and a background (power state) sync thread are configured during load time when CloudStack management server starts.
-settings requires restarting of management server(s) as the thread pool and a background (power state) sync thread are configured during load time when CloudStack management server starts.
 Rest of the global settings can be changed without requiring restarting of management server(s).

 The `outofbandmanagement.sync.poolsize` is the maximum number of ipmitool background power state scanners that can run at a time.
 Based on the maximum